Coins of the Australian dollar: Collectable coins

 The Royal Australian Mint regularly releases collectable coins, one of the most famous of which is the 1980–1994 gold two-hundred-dollar coin series.
 Australian collectable coins are all legal tender and can be used directly as currency or converted to "normal" coinage at a bank.
 Metals include aluminium bronze, silver, gold and bi-metal coins.
-Nugget coins are issued in ounces and fractions or kilograms and come in gold and platinum, some are denominated in dollars, and others by their weight value.
+Nugget coins are issued in troy ounces and fractions or kilograms and come in gold and platinum, some are denominated in dollars, and others by their weight value.